 GET RID OF YOUR PRECONCEPTIONS.

 Insects are consumed by 80% of the population in Asia and South America.
 Finally, western countries are catching up and appreciating this healthy and sustainable superfood.
-Insects are not that odd, if you compare them with cheese mold, snails, frogs and oysters – do they look any better?
+Insects are not that odd, compared to cheese mold, snails, frogs and oysters, they’re practically ordinary!
 Crickets are actually very similar anatomically to shrimps, and they have fantastic food properties.
 That’s why we made a pasta out of them!
 For example…

 Cricket pasta is something completely new: a superfood containing 20% cricket flour.
-This unique innovation is part of the fast growing market of edible insects based food products.
+This unique innovation is part of the fast-growing market of edible insect-based food products.
 The pasta features an exceptional combination of nutritional values: including high levels of protein, non-dairy calcium, iron, vitamin B12 and Omega fatty acids, due to the properties of the cricket flour.

-It is the result of extensive research with multiple manufacturers.
-It’s a mix of cricket flour and wheat flour.
+Cricket Pasta is the result of extensive research with multiple manufacturers and is a mix of cricket flour and wheat flour.
 Thanks to the cricket flour, the Cricket Pasta has a distinctive color and texture that is often compared to buckwheat or whole-wheat pasta and roasted almonds.

 are you a…

 We cooked it with squids, garlic, chive, kampot green pepper and green lime juice.
 It was absolutely delicious, my friends loved it!
 We’ll try it with other recipes soon.

 I liked how it looked like whole wheat pasta and that it had a slightly different texture (softer) than regular flour pasta.